Port of Saint-Tropez

-Find Western Mediterranean cruise deals
+Find a Cruise to the Western Mediterranean

 But what's with the name?
 Who has ever heard of a saint named Tropez?
 The story told is this: In 1055, one of Nero's centurions (a certain fellow named Torpes) refused to forsake his religion and was beheaded in Pisa.
 His body and head were placed in a boat, along with a dog and a rooster.
 The animals were supposed to eat his body and conceal the crime, but when the boat floated into the estuary of what was then called Athenopolis, the head and body were found intact.
 Apparently, the dog watched over it and protected it.
-The town name was changed to Ecclesia Sancti Torpetis, and after the French Revolution it was changed to Saint-Tropez.
+The town name was changed to Ecclesia Sancti Torpetis, and after the French Revolution, it became Saint-Tropez.

 Currency & Best Way to Get Money

 The currency is the euro.
 For up-to-the-minute conversion rates, check www.xe.com or www.oanda.com.
 There are several banks and ATM's in the main area of town and along the sea wall adjacent to the yachts.
 A "Bureau de Change" (where you can exchange dollars for euros and cash traveler's checks) is located at 1 rue Francois Sibill, which is also near the yacht harbor; it charges a commission for each transaction.

 French is the local tongue, but English, Italian and German are widely spoken in the tourist areas.

 Wining and dining is a major focus of the French, and this region in particular is known for its locally produced rose wines and fresh fish.
 Popular dishes include bouillabaisse, salad Nicoise and ratatouille, a tomato-based vegetable accompaniment.
 Lunch is typically served from noon to 2:30 p.m.
 A new craze: Ice Tropez, a sparkling cocktail made with wine flavored with nectarine blossoms.
 Generally, a service tip is included in the bill.
 However, it is customary to leave a few coins.